-Due to the resentment that has long characterized U.S.-Mexico relations, the American envoy is by definition a polemical and mistrusted figure.
-He is the closest and most direct target on which to vent 200 years of historical frustration.
-Even his presence can exacerbate anti-American sentiments and nourish popular conspiratorial theories of real or perceived intervention threats.
-Over the past decades, his arrival in Mexico, with few exceptions, has been preceded by a public drama or "baptism of fire," as one former ambassador politely called the barrage of media attacks new ambassadors are subjected to.
-Paradoxically, all have been granted agrément and five out of nine living former ambassadors have been awarded the Order of the Águila Azteca, Mexico's highest decoration given to a foreigner.
+American envoys tend to be by definition controversial and mistrusted figures.
+They are the closest and most direct target at which to vent two centuries of accumulated frustration.
+Their mere presence can exacerbate anti-American sentiments and nourish popular conspiratorial theories of real or perceived acts of intervention.
+Over the past decades, their arrival in Mexico, with notable exceptions, has been preceded by a public drama or "baptism by fire," as a former ambassador politely called the barrage of media attacks new ambassadors can be subjected to.
+Paradoxically, all have been granted agrément, and most have been awarded the Order of the Águila Azteca, Mexico's highest decoration given to a foreigner, on conclusion of their tenures.
 Ultimately, an ambassador's success or failure is measured by the effectiveness with which he represents the United States and gains the trust of the host nation.